PandABlocks/PandABlocks-FPGA/modules/pulse/pulse_doc.rst

 ----------

 If DELAY=0, then the INP pulse will be stretched with only the propagation delay of the block (1 clock tick).
-WIDTH may take any value, as long as input pulses are spaced enough to allow stretched pulses to be produced.
+WIDTH must be at least 4, and any value given below is defaulted to four.

 .. timing_plot::
    :path: modules/pulse/pulse.timing.ini